 Dr. Horne served more than nine years as president of Ouachita.
 He resigned in 2015 to accept the presidency of Arkansas’ Independent Colleges and Universities, a consortium of 11 independent institutions of higher education throughout the state.

 Dr. Charles Wright, professor emeritus of music and retired dean of Ouachita’s School of Fine Arts, was named interim president of Ouachita effective Aug.
-1, 2015.
+1, 2015, and served through May 2016.
 Dr. Wright, who retired in 2004 following a 40-year career at Ouachita, returned to the university staff in 2013 as a development officer.
 He holds three degrees from Ouachita as well as a Doctor of Education degree in music education from North Texas State University (now the University of North Texas).

 John W. Conger • 1886-1907